 Accessibility: Metro U1 station Südtiroler Platz Hauptbahnhof, tram line 18 and O, station Quartier Belvedere (read visitor information for more details)

-Opening hours: The Upper Belvedere is normally open daily from 9:00 until 18:00 o'clock and the Lower Belvedere from 10:00 until 18:00 o'clock.
+Opening hours: The Upper Belvedere normally opens every day from 9:00 until 18:00 o'clock and the Lower Belvedere from 10:00 until 18:00 o'clock.
 Both sections are additionally open on Friday until 21:00 o'clock.
 The Belvedere garden opens from 1st April until 31st October at 6:30 o'clock morning and from 1st November until 31st of March at 7:30 o'clock.
 The park closes at different times but is open in winter at least until 17:30 o'clock open and on certain summer days even till 21:00 o'clock. (link to homepage with current times below)

 Tip: Art lovers, do not miss the chance to see this unique collection of Austrian paintings in the Upper Belvedere.
 Although the audio guide costs extra, you should allow yourself the luxury to learn more about the various exhibited highlights.

-Order Tickets Now!
+Order Belvedere Tickets Now!
 Save -10% at Tiqets* with discount code 10CWTQ

 The Belvedere Palace is divided into two building units.
 The Upper and the Lower Belvedere, both were constructed on behalf of Prince Eugene of Savoy in the 18th century.
 Between the two buildings you will find a huge garden area.
 The palace served as the Viennese summer residence for the successful commander Prince Eugene of Savoy.
 Both, the impressive palace and the beautiful landscaped garden, have been built in the Baroque style.

-Today you can visit those two buildings and the palace gardens.
+Today big parts of those two buildings and the palace gardens are open for visitors.
 A permanent exhibition, which shows mainly Austrian artworks, is located in the Upper Belvedere.
-The Lower Belvedere presents changing exhibitions of various art periods.
+The Lower Belvedere presents changing exhibitions of various art periods and artists.

 The entire palace complex with its gardens is situated on a shallow slope and has a length of about 1 km.
 Start your visit at the side of the Upper Belvedere and you will have the advantage to walk downhill on your way through the gardens.
 The main entrance there is located directly at the corner of Prince Eugen-Straße / Landstraßer Gürtel.
 The nearest public transportation is the tram.
 The distance to the tram station Quartier Belvedere is just approx. 150 m.
 To reach the next metro station Südtiroler Platz Hauptbahnhof you have to drive only one tram stop or walk approx. 600 m from the main entrance to the Belvedere Palace.